Planning & Productivity

 Grabbing that morning cup of coffee is a process you probably take for granted.
 You understand the steps to take, and you get the same results almost every time.
 But what if you were part of a large team sharing coffee duties?
 Would everyone know where to find the coffee maker?
 How much sugar and cream does everyone want?
 And where are those stirrers again?

 A standard operating procedure (SOP) can help.
 Having a set of clear directions for important tasks in a business can save you and your employees time, money and stress.
 You can use them to share institutional knowledge, keep operations consistent, establish best practices and delegate responsibility to a larger team.
-SOPs can govern not only daily activities, but also responses to occasional scenarios in which a playbook is especially useful, such volatile markets.
+SOPs can govern not only daily activities, but also responses to occasional scenarios in which a playbook is especially useful, such as volatile markets.
 And, just like coffee, SOPs can help boost the efficiency of your practice.
 In fact, our Pathways to Growth: 2021 Advisor Benchmark Study found that practices using SOPs for prospecting and onboarding achieved higher growth.

 Ready to implement SOPs to help create a more efficient practice and more consistent service for your clients?
 Here’s how to get started.